 The Storm Ahead

-The Earth's climate is changing, and changing at a rate that has exceeded most scientific forecasts.
+The Earth's climate is changing at a rate that has exceeded most scientific forecasts.
 Some families and communities have already started to suffer from the negative side of climate change, forced to leave their homes in search of a new beginning.

 22-25 February 2011, Bellagio, Italy